wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image135](./images/media/image135.png)

-5. Switch to the terminal window where tail command is running.
+5. Switch to the terminal window where the tail command is running.
 You can see messages that the application deployment has taken place, the application simpleweb application has been started and is available at **http://rhel9.techxchange.local:9080/simpleweb/**.

     Be aware that Liberty defined the context root based on the name of the WAR file as **"/simpleweb"**.